harelber/PoPS/README.md

 ### runner.py

-This script automates running PoPS on multiple `.pcap` files with different Count-Min Sketch (CMS) parameters.
+This script automates running PoPS on multiple `.pcap` files with different Count-Min Sketch (CMS) parameters (`w` and `d`), processes each `.pcap` file, and saves the results in the specified output directory.

 **Usage:**
 ```bash